 - More than 15,000 flights into New York and other East Coast airports were canceled.
 As of the Tuesday following the storm, all three New York airports were closed.

 - New York subways were flooded with seawater and remained closed as of Tuesday morning.
 This was the worst damage in its 108-year history.
 All trains had been moved to yards and were not damaged.

 - MTA bus systems were shut down.
 Limited bus service was restored Tuesday afternoon.
 Service was 100 percent reactivated by the Wednesday following the storm.

 - Bridges and roadways were closed in Manhattan.
 East River bridges were open as of Tuesday.
 Cab drivers were allowed to pick up more than one passenger.

-There were more than 20 fires in the greater New York area.
-The largest was a six-alarm fire in Queens, More than 80 homes were destroyed despite the efforts of more than 200 firefighters who braved the hurricane to put out the fire.
-(Source: CNBC.)
+Sandy caused more than 20 fires in the greater New York area.
+The largest was a six-alarm fire in Queens.
+More than 80 homes were destroyed despite the efforts of more than 200 firefighters who braved the hurricane to put out the fire.